 Paul Jorion is, since March 1, 2016, Associate Professor of the Faculties of the Catholic University of Lille.
-He is also a columnist for Le Monde, L’Écho and Trends magazine.
+He is a financial columnist for L’Écho and Trends-Tendances, also for the literary magazine Quinzaines.
 He was a member of the High Committee for the Future of the Belgian Financial Sector and of the Reflection Group on the Positive Economy led by Jacques Attali.
 He graduated in sociology and social anthropology (PhD in Social Sciences from the Université Libre de Bruxelles): he was the student in Paris of Claude Lévi-Strauss (Collège de France) and the mathematician Georges-Théodule Guilbaud (École Pratique des Hautes Études) and in Cambridge of Meyer Fortes and Sir Edmund Leach, both students of Bronislaw Malinowski, the founding father of British social anthropology.
-He also trained as a psychoanalyst (Freudian and Lacanian) with the Jesuit psychoanalyst and philosopher Philippe Julien.
+He also trained as a psychoanalyst with the Jesuit psychoanalyst and philosopher Philippe Julien.

 Jorion was also a United Nations (FAO) official involved in development projects in Africa (1984/87).
 He was a researcher and developer in Artificial Intelligence as a member of the British Telecom Connex project (1987/90), during which he developed the ANELLA software (Associative Network with Emergent Logical and Learning Abilities) whose originality resided in a memory model animated by an emotional dynamics operating on a universe of lexicon words, in a perspective inspired by his psychoanalytical training.